ctm/mb2-doc/src/thanks/mb2.md

 ### CC0 creators

-Although mb2 is not currently stylized and most of the assets are place-holders, I am thankful that people create "CC0" works that are I can add to mb2.
+Although mb2 is not currently stylized and most of the assets are place-holders, I'm thankful that people create "CC0" works that are I can add to mb2.